PalWorks/Gmail-Labels-As-Tabs/README.md

 ## Usage

 1. Open Gmail.
-2. Click the extension icon or use the "Add tab" button to configure your labels.
+2. Click the extension icon or use the "Add tab" button to configure your labels and search queries as Tabs.
 3. Tabs will appear below the main Gmail toolbar.

 ## Privacy Policy